iamdavidxu/Data_Cleaning_Practice/Questions.md

 - Load the CSV file "Public_Art_Data.csv" into your database into a staging table.
 - Run a simple query to ensure everything is loaded correctly.
+- CSV file can be found in Public_Art_Data.csv in the repo

 ### 2. Figure out the keys